Far Lateral Suboccipital (Transcondylar) Approach

-The lateral suboccipital or far-lateral approach and its variant, the transcondylar approach, have been developed to expose pathologies at the ventral and ventrolateral craniovertebral junction.
+The far lateral suboccipital and its variants, including the supra-, para- and trans-condylar approaches, have been developed to expose pathologies at the ventral and ventrolateral craniovertebral junction.
 This region includes the space anterior to the brainstem and the spinal cord, extending from the jugular bulb to the upper cervical spine.

 The far-lateral transcondylar approach entails a suboccipital craniotomy posterior to the sigmoid sinus and C1 hemilaminectomy followed by partial or complete resection of the ipsilateral occipital condyle.
-I extend the condylectomy only to the point of adequate exposure because excessive condylar resection (>30%) increases the risk of occipitocervical instability and a need for occipitocervical fusion.
+I rarely extend the condylectomy only to the point of adequate exposure because excessive condylar resection (>30%) increases the risk of occipitocervical instability and a need for occipitocervical fusion.
 This arthrodesis greatly limits the patient’s neck mobility.
+The far lateral approach without violation of the condyle is all that is needed in almost all cases.

-The most common indications for transcondylar approach are:
+The most common indications for far lateral approach are:

 - Anterior craniocervical junction intradural tumors, such as meningiomas or lower cranial nerve schwannomas.